 Worse, in Texas, if you’re found more than 51 percent at fault, your claim might be dismissed.
 You don’t want to be left without compensation, so it’s best to avoid accepting blame for the accident.

-Navigating through a car accident claim can be tough, and making your claim successful isn’t always easy.
+Navigating through a vehicle accident claim can be tough, and making your claim successful isn’t always easy.
 Fortunately, you have a chance to get the answers you need for a successful claim.